GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 <br>

-The algorithm I have implemeneted for this is:
+The algorithm I have implemented for this is:

 1. Iterate over the point cloud and increment the cells of a 2-D occupancy grid for each point lying within a range of height values above the floor.